mklarqvist/StormBitmaps/README.md

 # FastIntersectCount

-These functions compute the set intersection count of pairs of integer sets with equal upper bounds [0, ..., m).
+These functions compute the set intersection count of pairs of integer sets with equal upper bounds [0,m).
 Several of the functions presented here exploit set sparsity by using auxiliary information such as positional indices, bitmaps, or reduction preprocessors.
+There are no union and difference functionality in this repository.
+If this is required then replace all bitwise AND operations with OR or ANDNOT operations.

 Compile test suite with: `make` and run `./fast_intersect_count`